Atmois/Cheatsheets/README.md

 Each language is spilt into 2 MD files, one for the fundementals of the language and another for more advanced parts of the language.
 The latter will be less updated but hopefully they can become somthing of use in the future.

+This is under HEAVY development so expect errors or missing things, if you find any please open an issue or make a pull request.

 # Languages

 ### Python